 “I never lose touch with who I am fighting for or the goals of obtaining real-world positive results.”

-Adam has served clients through various employment disputes, including the pursuit of claims for race, gender and age discrimination, as well as for protections offered under whistleblower and wage and hour laws.
+Mr. Herzog regularly represents for-profit and non-profit executives in negotiating employment agreements.
+He also counsels employees from all levels of organizations negotiating separation and severance agreements.
+A dedicated advocate, Mr. Herzog has successfully represented clients through various employment disputes, including the pursuit of claims for race, gender, disability and age discrimination, as well as for protections offered under whistleblower and wage and hour laws.
 For instance, in EEOC v.
-WRS, Adam represented eleven construction workers, alongside the EEOC, in obtaining a $2.75 million settlement from a national corporation in an action involving allegations of hangman's nooses and other invidious acts of discrimination.
-In another matter, Adam served as first chair in successfully representing a banker against his former employer in a five-day FINRA arbitration focusing on whistleblowing and defamation issues.
-He has represented numerous clients pursuing whistleblower tips before the SEC.
-He regularly advises clients in negotiating employment contracts and severance agreements.
+WRS, he represented eleven construction workers, alongside the EEOC, in obtaining a $2.75 million settlement from a national corporation in an action involving allegations of hangman's nooses and other invidious acts of discrimination.
+In another matter, Mr. Herzog served as first chair in successfully representing a banker against his former employer in a five-day FINRA arbitration focusing on whistleblowing and defamation issues.
+He has represented numerous clients pursuing whistleblower tips before the SEC and CFTC.

-Adam has previously served as the co-chair for the social action committee of Decalogue Society of Lawyer’s – Chicago’s Jewish law association.
+Prior to joining Katz, Marshall & Banks, Mr. Herzog worked with the firms Robinson, Curley & Clayton P.C. and Latham & Watkins LLP in Chicago.
+In the legal community, Mr. Herzog previously served as the co-chair for the social action committee of Decalogue Society of Lawyer’s – Chicago’s Jewish law association.
 He also participated in the University of Chicago’s Civil Rights and Police Accountability Clinic Project, focusing on issues of criminal justice.
-Prior to law school, Adam served with the AmeriCorps National Civilian Community Corps, a team-based national community service organization.
+He has taught continuing legal education courses on employment agreements, employment law and disability discrimination for the District of Columbia Bar and American Law Institute Continuing Legal Education.
+Prior to law school, Mr. Herzog served with the AmeriCorps National Civilian Community Corps, a team-based national community service organization.